 By Neil Jeffery, Chief Executive, Water & Sanitation for the Urban Poor (WSUP)

-What do you think of when you think about improving water and sanitation?
 No doubt the first thing that springs to mind is a tap; probably followed close after by a toilet.

 These are the visible aspects of efforts to meet Sustainable Development Goal 6: “Ensure availability and sustainable management of water and sanitation for all.”

 But they aren’t the most important aspects.